swiftlang/swift-evolution/proposals/0022-objc-selectors.md

-The primary alternative is [type-safe selectors](https://lists.swift.org/pipermail/swift-evolution/2015-December/000233.html), which would introduce a new "selector" calling convetion to capture the type of an `@objc` method, including its selector.
+The primary alternative is [type-safe selectors](https://lists.swift.org/pipermail/swift-evolution/2015-December/000233.html), which would introduce a new "selector" calling convention to capture the type of an `@objc` method, including its selector.
 One major benefit of type-safe selectors is that they can carry type information, improving type safety.
 From that discussion, referencing